 - Gum disease

 Crystal meth is a highly addictive drug that can cause significant long-term physical and mental health problems.
 Brentwood Springs Detox provides medical detox and drug rehabilitation for those addicted to crystal meth and other substances.
 We’re here to help you overcome your addiction to lead a happy and fulfilling life without drugs or alcohol.
+We accept UHC insurance to help with costs.
 You don’t have to face detox alone.
 Call us today or visit our admissions page for more.